-Fall semester 2017 is offering Noorthoek students five Art and Science classes investigating Native American People of Michigan and one new pilot Computer class to increase knowledge of how to use the computer and assist them in life long learning!
+Fall semester 2018 is offering Noorthoek students five Art and Science classes investigating North and South Korea, a Computer class to increase knowledge of how to use the computer and assist them in life long learning and communication, and a community and leadership club opportunity.

 In Computer 100 we will explore the on-line resource www.21things4students to improve their knowledge of technology.
 This class is self guided with instructor support so students can work at their own pace.
 Students will work through “quests” to complete each unit.
 Some students will spend more time learning the basics such as using a mouse and keyboard, uploading and downloading, creating simple documents, as well as an introduction to social media.
 Other students will rapidly work through the quests and then be introduced to spreadsheets, presentations, digital editing, and even coding/ game design.
 An important concept will be internet safety.